SCIENTISTSSabah Immigration Procedures

 If you are not from a Commonwealth country you will also require a ‘Journey Performed’ Visa.
 To acquire this you will need your local collaborator or the director of the institute they work for to write a letter on your behalf to the Malaysian Consulate informing them that you have been invited to work by their institute and requesting that you be given a ‘Journey Performed’ Visa.
 This will either cost RM520 or RM20.

 Collect the Access License from SaBC.
-Once your Access Licence has been approved, SaBC will send a Statutory Declaration form to sign in the presence of a Session Court Judge, Magistrate, or Commissioner for Oaths in Sabah/Malaysia.
+Once your Access License has been approved, SaBC will send a Statutory Declaration Form (available below) to sign in the presence of a Session Court Judge, Magistrate, or Commissioner for Oaths in Sabah/Malaysia.
 You can do this in a court building (makamah in Malay – taxi drivers should know), or at the office of a Commissioner for Oaths.
 There is one at Jaksa Pendamai, Kampung Air, 88000 in Kota Kinabalu.
 Note that you will need a second original statutory declaration signed if you intend to collect an export license.
 Once the declaration is signed, take it to SaBC to collect the Access Licence in person.
 SaBC is located on the 19th floor, Block A of the Sabah State Administrative Centre (opposite the Yayasan Sabah building).

 You should also collect approval letters and licenses from the DVMC, MBMC or Forestry.